Adam-Fordyce/wp-fast-init/roles/setup_wordpress/README.md

-# setupWordpress - Role to install wordpress on a remote server
+# setup_wordpress: - Role to install wordpress on a remote server

 ## Introduction